RolandMa1986/ks-website/content/en/docs/devops-user-guide/devops-administration/role-and-member-management.md

 1. In **Project Management**, select **Project Members** and click **Invite Member**.

-2. Invite a user to the devops project.
-Grant him the role of `pipeline-creator`.
+2. Invite a user to the DevOps project.
+Grant the role of `pipeline-creator` to the user.

 ![invite member](/images/docs/devops-admin/devops_invite_member.png)

 {{< notice note >}}

-The user must be invited to the devops project's workspace first.
+The user must be invited to the DevOps project's workspace first.

 {{</ notice >}}

-3. After you add a user to the devops project, click **OK**.
+3. After you add a user to the DevOps project, click **OK**.
 In **Project Members**, you can see the newly invited member listed.

-4. You can also change the role of an existing member by editing it or remove it from the devops project.
+4. You can also change the role of an existing member by editing it or remove it from the DevOps project.

 ![edit member role](/images/docs/devops-admin/devops_user_edit.png)